 There is a lot to the man – and I had a few questions for him.
 He was gracious enough to reply to my questions and the following are his responses, verbatim.
 While mostly known for his association with Apple, Wayne has quite a background, with numerous patents to his name and has a strong interest in economic and financial matters.

-This is a most unusual question, and you may find my response to be a bit unexpected.
-In 1972 I was granted a patent (3,727,214) covering a concept which led directly to two significant technological developments (at that time).
-The most immediate was a device which represented the first major improvement in analog electric meters (pointer-type electric meters) since the invention of such meters by D’Arsenval in the 1850s.
-My meter design totally eliminated the three principle faults of the D’Asenval movement, “hunt”, “lag” and “hysteresis”.
+This is an unusual question, and you may find my response to be a bit unexpected.
+In 1972 I was granted a patent (3,727,214) covering a concept that led directly to two significant technological developments (at that time).
+The most immediate was a device that represented the first major improvement in analog electric meters (pointer-type electric meters) since the invention of such meters by D'Arsenval in the 1850s.
+My meter design totally eliminated the three principal faults of the D'Asenval movement, “hunt”, “lag” and “hysteresis”.
 The same concept formed the core of a device which I called a “Ground Reference Indicator”.
 In the operation of light aircraft, the most dangerous maneuver is landing, particularly with a low-wing aircraft, since the pilot is then unable to see the ground, and no instrument currently on his dashboard will help him.
 My device, however, would provide such a dashboard instrument.
-An instrument which would read out the height of his wheels above the runway, in feet and inches.
+An instrument that would read out the height of his wheels above the runway, in feet and inches.
 Due to lack of funding, however, neither of these devices were ever put into production.